 Kim has worked as an ecologist, conservationist, and educator in private for-profit and non-profit sectors, academia, and government.
 Working with developers, A&E firms, governments, utilities, colleges, and private citizens, he uses science to help clients balance conservation and development while finding affordable ways to design and build with nature.

-Chapman was lead author and editor of Valley of Grass, an award-winning example of how to balance nature, economics, and people’s aspirations.
+He was lead author and editor of Valley of Grass, an award-winning example of how to balance nature, economics, and people’s aspirations.
 He specializes

-Chapman has expertise in planning, land and water management, ecological restoration, and wildlife research and conservation (the latter with a special emphasis at wind energy facilities).
+Kim has expertise in planning, land and water management, ecological restoration, and wildlife research and conservation (the latter with a special emphasis at wind energy facilities).